-Scouting and monitoring are crucial steps in making informed decisions about pest and disease management, which can go beyond pest control and affect other important practices (e.g. identifying nutrient deficiencies, water issues etc.).
+Scouting and monitoring are crucial steps in making informed decisions about pest and disease management.
+However, it can go beyond pest control and affect other important farming practices, such as identifying nutrient deficiencies and water.

 - Detect problems, pests and diseases, as early as possible, before the pest or disease are established and control becomes difficult.

-- Pests have preferences for certain crops – knowing which pests/diseases might attack your crop will help you focus on those pests and learn how to correctly identify them.
+- Pests have preferences for certain crops.
+Learn to identify which pests/diseases are likely to attack your crop.
+This will help you focus on those pests and learn how to correctly identify them.

-- Pests and diseases usually have certain times of year where they are active, depending on weather conditions.
+- Pests and diseases often have specific times of year when they are active, depending on weather conditions.

-- It is not only your field – pests from farms around you may affect your crop.
+- It is not only your field – pests from neighboring farms may affect your crop.

-For example, wind blowing in your direction can carry pests from a neighboring farm during harvest.
+For example, wind blowing in your direction can carry pests from farms around, during harvest.

 How often should you scout your field?